Q*bert: Q*bert's Qubes

 Several video game sequels were released over the years, but did not reach the same level of success as the original.
 The first, titled Q*bert's Qubes, shows a copyright for 1983 on its title screen, whereas the instruction manual cites a 1984 copyright.
-It was manufactured by Mylstar Electronics and uses the same hardware as the original.
+It uses the same hardware as the original.
 The game features Q*bert, but introduces new enemies: Meltniks, Shoobops, and Rat-A-Tat-Tat.
 The player navigates the protagonist around a plane of cubes while avoiding enemies.
 Jumping on a cube causes it to rotate, changing the color of the visible sides of the cube.
 The goal is to match a line of cubes to a target sample; later levels require multiple rows to match.
 Though part of a popular franchise, the game's release was hardly noticed.
 Parker Brothers showcased home versions of Q*bert's Qubes at the Winter Consumer Electronics Show in January 1985.
 Q*bert's Qubes was ported to the ColecoVision and Atari 2600.
 Version for Atari 8-bit computers and the Commodore 64 were referred to in the instructions of the released conversions.
 The Atari 8-bit version has not yet been found, but Games That Weren't tracked down a preview of the C64 version in 2017.